There are 36 black keys and 52 white keys on a standard piano, with a total of 88 keys.

 History does not record who this genius was.

-Next, to accomodate the shape of the human hand, the black keys were raised slightly above the level of the white keys, and then came the most revolutionary idea of all: make the black keys shorter than the white, only slightly further away from the player.
+Next, to accommodate the shape of the human hand, the black keys were raised slightly above the level of the white keys, and then came the most revolutionary idea of all: make the black keys shorter than the white, only slightly further away from the player.

 But why raise and recess the black keys?